-- all% This argument determines the scope of the file closing.
-Possible values are: - -1 Close all windows except loaded scripts and debug windows. - 0 Close the current view.
-This is the same as omitting all%. - 1 Close all windows associated with the current view. - query% This determines what happens if a window holds unsaved data: - -1 Don't save the data or query the user - 0 Query the user about each window that needs saving.
+This argument determines the scope of the file closing.
+Possible values are: all% guery% This determines what happens if a window holds unsaved data: -1 Don't save the data or query the user

+- -1 Close all windows except loaded scripts and debug windows. - 0 Close the current view.
+This is the same as omitting all%. - Close all windows associated with the current view.
+1

+0 Query the user about each window that needs saving.
 If the user chooses Cancel, the operation stops, leaving all unclosed windows behind.
-This is the same as omitting query%. - Returns The number of views that have not been closed.
+This is the same as omitting query%.

+Returns The number of views that have not been closed.
 This can occur if a view needs saving and the user requests Cancel.